qiskit-community/qiskit-experiments/docs/howtos/artifacts.rst

 each other using the :attr:`~.ArtifactData.experiment` and :attr:`~.ArtifactData.device_components` attributes.

-One useful pattern is to load raw or fitted data from ``curve_data`` for further data manipulation:
+One useful pattern is to load raw or fitted data from ``curve_data`` for further data manipulation.
+You can work with the dataframe using standard Pandas dataframe methods or the built-in :class:`.ScatterTable` methods:

 .. jupyter-execute::